josephluck/helix/readme.md

 Helix supports rendering to any front-end UI framework, be it React, Vue, jQuery, or vanilla DOM.
 The core of Helix is under `10kb` gzipped, and when paired with a light-weight view library like `yo-yo`, it's around `40kb`.
 For comparison, React + Redux is `139kb` at the time of writing.

-Since Helix is aimed for use with Typescript, it's common to pair it with React, but for simplicity, we'll be using the [`yo-yo`](https://github.com/maxogden/yo-yo) package in this documentation.

 # Motivation

 There's a plethora of front-end frameworks around each solving the same problem in a slightly different way.
 Helix solves the very same problems, but offers the following: